 What does the 18 symbol mean?

 Films rated 18 are for adults.
-No-one under 18 is allowed to see an 18 film at the cinema or buy/rent an 18 rated DVD.
+No-one under 18 is allowed to see an 18 film at the cinema or buy / rent an 18 rated video.
 No 18 rated works are suitable for children.

 Are there any limits on what sort of theme a work can have at 18?

 No theme is prohibited at 18.
-Adults are free to pick their own entertainment within the law, so it is possible some themes tackled at 18 may be offensive even to some adult viewers.
+Adults are free to choose their own entertainment provided the material is not illegal or potentially harmful, so it is possible some themes tackled at 18 may be offensive even to some adult viewers.

-What sort of issues might I find in an 18 film or DVD?
+What sort of issues might I find in an 18 film or video?

 18 works are for adults and can contain strong issues such as: